 There are other things that can smother your lawn.
 LEAVES!!!
 Keep the leaves off your lawn.
 Blow, rake, sweep, whatever it takes to keep the lawn free of debris.
 If you laid a piece of plywood on your lawn for a week and then removed it you will have very stressed grass in that area.
 Think of this on a smaller scale with leaves.
 If this happens you will have patchy looking dead areas on your lawn in the spring and will have to consider overseeding to keep that consistent green looking lawn.
 Lawns always suffer when growing under large maple or oak trees if not kept in check.

 If you like the looks of your lawn, make sure you don’t forget about it this November!
-Keep the leaves off and make your last cut (AFTER WE RECEIVE SEVERAL FROSTS) very short in height.
-Based off the weather outlook, your last cut should not be made until mid to late November.
+Keep the leaves off and make your last cut (AFTER WE RECEIVE SEVERAL touches of frost) very short in height.
+Based on the weather outlook, your last cut should not be made until mid to late November.
 So don’t put that mower away just yet, we still have some growing season left!